netsho/password-vault/README.md

 ## Documentation

-For detailed documentation of the features and other possible configurations of the application, like using database connection without SSL certificates, please visite the [Wiki](https://github.com/netsho/password-vault/wiki).
+For detailed documentation of the features and other possible configurations of the application, like using database connections without SSL certificates, please visit the [Wiki](https://github.com/netsho/password-vault/wiki).

 ## License